dumbie/TimeMe/Readme.txt

 Feel free to make a donation on: http://donation.arnoldvink.com

 | Changelog
+v3.14.0.0 (17-January-2023)
+- Added weather alerts to the weather page.
+- Added day and night weather to weather page.
+* Miscellaneous application improvements and fixes.
+* Please run the application after updating the app.

 v3.8.0.0 (15-October-2018)
 - You can now change the time's horizontal display position.
-* Miscellaneous application improvements and fixes.
-* Please run the application after updating the app.

 v3.7.3.0 (8-August-2017)
 - Added wind direction information to weather status.